Are Oriental Shorthair Cats Hypoallergenic? What Science Tells Us

 By Jordyn Alger

-Some breeds have the reputation of being hypoallergenic because they are considered low-shedding or have a light-colored coat.
-To date, there is no way we can predict that one cat will be less likely to cause an allergic reaction than another.
-The Oriental Shorthair is no exception, so it can still technically trigger your allergies.
-To learn more about cat allergies and why the Oriental Shorthair is considered hypoallergenic, keep reading below.
+Some cat breeds have the reputation of being hypoallergenic because they are low-shedding or have a light-colored coat.
+To date, there is no way we can predict that one cat will be less likely to trigger an allergic reaction in a susceptible person than another.
+The Oriental Shorthair is no exception, so regardless of their coat type, they can still technically set off your cat allergy.
+To learn more about cat allergies and why the Oriental Shorthair is considered by some as hypoallergenic, keep reading below.

 Why There Is No Truly Hypoallergenic Cat

 However, some cats naturally produce fewer Fel d1 proteins than others.
-Often, the cause of a person’s allergic reaction is the loose cat hair and dander accumulating on furniture and clothes.
-If a breed rarely sheds hair, the chances of allergies might decrease.
-Also, allergen shedding varies not only between cats but also in the same cat from day to day and even over the course of one day.1
+Often, the cause of a person’s allergic reaction is the loose cat hair and dander that floats in the air and accumulates on furniture and clothes.
+If a breed rarely sheds hair, the chances of allergies might decrease, but all cats shed dander; therefore, no cat doesn’t release allergens into the environment.
+Also, allergen shedding varies not only between cats but also in the same cat from day to day and even over one day.1

-Oriental Shorthairs are considered great companions for people with cat allergies because the chances of a reaction being triggered might be lower.
-Of course, much of this can depend on an individual’s reactivity.
-It will largely depend on whether you have other allergies, as well as your symptom threshold.2 This means the level of exposure to the different allergens that you can cope with before developing the uncomfortable symptoms of allergy.
-If you are highly sensitive or have additional allergies, there is still a chance that the Oriental Shorthair will cause problems.
+Oriental Shorthairs are considered possible companions for people with cat allergies because the chances of a reaction being triggered might be lower.
+Of course, much of this depends on an individual’s reactivity.
+It will largely depend on whether you have other allergies, how well these are under control, as well as your symptom threshold.2 This term means the level of exposure to the different allergens that you can cope with before developing the uncomfortable symptoms of allergy.
+If you are highly sensitive or have additional allergies, there is a high chance that the Oriental Shorthair will cause you problems.

 Do Oriental Shorthair Cats Shed a Lot?